All travelers will need to hold travel documents as detailed:

 - Identification issued by a state or official agency

-While a valid passport to enter Mexico is not required you will need a valid passport to return to the United States or Canada.
+Please remember that you will need a valid passport to return to the United States or Canada.

 Information on Mexican Customs Declarations